seamusdemora/PiFormulae/ExternalDrives.md

     ├─mmcblk0p1 vfat   boot        5DB0-971B                            /boot
     └─mmcblk0p2 ext4   rootfs      060b57a8-62bd-4d48-a471-0d28466d1fbb /

 Out of an abundance of caution, we'll test the new `fstab` file in an effort to ward off any unpleasant surprises.
 As a minimum, we should check to see that we don't get a boot-stopping error if the drive is not inserted in the RPi.
 We can do this easily using `mount` as before.
 But!
-Before we remove the USB drive, it must be "un-mounted" using `umount` (no 'n' after the 'u'!):
+Before we remove the USB drive, it must be "un-mounted" using `umount` (no 'n' after the first 'u'!):

     pi@raspberrypi3b:~ $ sudo umount ~/mntThumbDrv
     (assuming no error is returned, it is safe now to remove the thumb drive)